sadhikabilla/Orangutan-Enrichment/README.md

 ### Repository Organisation

 The repository consists of 3 folders - Manual_mode, Debug_mode and Automatic_mode.
-In order to run the code you will need to install the Arduino software from <a href="https://www.arduino.cc/en/Main/Software">.
+In order to run the code you will need to install the Arduino software from <a href="https://www.arduino.cc/en/Main/Software" colour='black'>.

 ### Automatic mode
 This folder contains the Receiver (feeder receiver), Transmitter (from the touch sensors) and the valve-servo-control_receiver (for the sprinkler system).
 The nr905Tranceiver.cpp files are important to include for wireless transmission.